Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-install-ai-unlimited-jupyter.md

 Use [Docker Compose](https://docs.docker.com/compose/) to run AI Unlimited and JupyterLab, with the AI Unlimited Jupyter Kernel, locally in containers.

+## Clone the AI Unlimited GitHub repository

-1. Open a terminal window, and clone the Teradata AI Unlimited GitHub repository.
+Open a terminal window, and clone the Teradata AI Unlimited GitHub repository.
 It includes sample YAML files to run AI Unlimited and JupyterLab.

 ``` bash
 git clone https://github.com/Teradata/ai-unlimited
 ```
+## Set AI Unlimited environment variables

-2. Optionally, set the environment variable `AI_UNLIMITED_HOME` to the directory where you want the configuration and data files to be located.
+1. Optionally, set the environment variable `AI_UNLIMITED_HOME` to the directory where you want the configuration and data files to be located.
 Make sure the directory exists, and that appropriate permission is granted.
 The default location is **./volumes/ai-unlimited**.

     | **Local location** | **Container location** | **Usage** |
     |----------------|--------------------|-------|
     | $AI_UNLIMITED_HOME | /etc/td | Stores data and configuration |
     | $AI_UNLIMITED_HOME/tls | /etc/td/tls | Stores certificate files |

-3. Optionally, set the `JUPYTER_HOME` variable to the directory where you want the JupyterLab configuration files to be located.
+2. Optionally, set the `JUPYTER_HOME` variable to the directory where you want the JupyterLab configuration files to be located.
 The default location is **~/.jupyter**.

+## Provide environment variables

-4. Copy these environment variables from your [CSP](/docs/glossary.md#glo-csp) console or use the CLI.
+1. Copy these environment variables from your [CSP](/docs/glossary.md#glo-csp) console or use the CLI.

 <Tabs>
     <TabItem value="aws" label="AWS" default>